 Happy Valentines Day, err, Eve, everyone!
-I had this post scheduled to go up at 5pm last night.
-Apparently I didn’t use GMT, so it’s now the 15th.
+I had this potato rosti post scheduled to go up at 5 pm last night, but I didn’t use GMT when I scheduled it, so it’s now the 15th.
 Well, it’s still Valentine’s Day on the West Coast!
-I hope you all had an amazing day and are now getting your lips kissed off – or eating chocolate.
+I hope you all had an amazing day and are now getting your lips kissed off and/or eating chocolate.

-Once the underside of my rosti was cooked, some careful inspection revealed there was no way I was flipping this baby over without it falling apart.
-SO, I stuck it under the broiler to finish it and brown the top.
-We cut slices out of the pan, and it came out well, but it still would have broken into pieces had I tried to flip it.
+Once the underside of my potato rosti was cooked, some careful inspection revealed there was no way I was flipping this baby over without it falling apart.
+So, I stuck it under the broiler to finish it and brown the top, as you can see by the uneven, scraggly-ness, which roasted red peppers hearts and sliced green onions failed to disguise.
+We cut slices of the potato rosti out of the pan, and it came out well, but it still would have broken into pieces had I tried to flip it.
+Taste > beauty..always.

 The Daring Cooks’ February 2012 challenge was hosted by Audax (my pal) & Lis (one of my wifeypoos) and they chose to present Patties for their ease of construction, ingredients and deliciousness!
 We were given several recipes, and learned the different types of binders and cooking methods to produce our own tasty patties.